Giveth/giveth-wiki/wiki/policy/Unicorn-onboarding.md

 - **Make a milestone and complete it to “Paid”**
 - Giveth culture training (yet to be determined - potentially an NVC class)
 - Read the mission statement, manifesto, explore wiki and medium
 - Identify at least 2 givethers who are close to your work.
-They will **ask around within the DAC and test the waters to get a preliminary idea if you will be voted in or not.** This is an important step before moving to the Commitment Circle.
+They will **ask around within the DAC and test the waters to get a preliminary idea if you will be voted in or not.** This is an important step before moving to the Commitment Meeting.

-## Phase 3: Commitment Circle
+## Phase 3: Commitment Meeting
 1. Choose 3 Unicorns to commit to.
 (Very likely will be the 2 chosen above, plus onboarding person) They: <br>
 a) Know your work well. <br>
 b) Interact with your roles. <br>